PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 ### THE AUTONOMOUS REGIONAL METROPOLIS: CYBER-URBAN COMMONS 3.0
 The vision for cyber urban worlds: <br>
 Urbanism 3.0 introduces the concept of cyber urban commons 3.0.
 A class of protocols to connect a public good to a community-owned and operated network that collectively decide on the allocation of resources. <br>
-Cyber urban commons 3.0 are decentralized applications to enable the  deployment of institutional structure of cooperative organizations on the blockchain around public goods.<br>
+Cyber urban commons 3.0 are decentralized applications to enable the deployment of the institutional structure of autonomous urban commons, a hybrid model of cooperative organizations on the blockchain around public goods.<br>
 The city use the novel commons 3.0 mechanism to assign the creation, governance maintenance, and renewal of commonly shared resources to protocols that run on the open internet for the citizens to access and participate.<br>

 The cyber urban commons 3.0 are public goods [resources] that benefit humanity.
 Commons 3.0 They are new classes of assets that generate revenue for the city which is distributed to the shareholders, "the citizens".